-I spent eight years at Google and YouTube, and since then I’ve been lucky enough to run some of the best product teams in tech at Spotify, WeWork, and now Facebook.
-One common tool I’ve tried to recreate in every chapter is one we relied on at Google: the
+I spent eight years at Google and YouTube, and since then I’ve been lucky enough to run some of the best product teams in tech at Spotify, WeWork, Facebook, and now OpenSea.
+One common tool I’ve tried to recreate in every chapter is one we relied on at Google: the LaunchCal.

 Building a great product is hard, but a great launch requires teamwork well beyond the builders.
 So, before you start building, ask yourself: what does your team actually need for a successful launch?
 Define the goal, and then create the solution.

 This Coda doc is loosely based on the best parts of LaunchCal that some of us used during our time at Google... with added features that we wish we had!
 It's our hope that this doc will help everyone on your launch team stay up-to-date with the diversity of launches your team manages, helping to answering and/or get ahead of questions raised by a range of players:

 Launchers who ask: Hey, before I can launch this, what do I need to check for and who else do I need to chat with?
 Reviewers who ask: What are the launches that I need to approve next?
 Stakeholders who ask: What stories can we share to ensure clarity?
 What does success look like for our ideal user?
 What are we going to launch next?
 Which launches should we know about?"

 To answer the questions above, this doc focuses on a few key insights and assumptions.

 Launching products requires an intentional matrix.
 Actively manage the matrix between reviewers and launchers.

 As an organization grows, it is inevitable that a matrix will emerge.
 Marketing and communications will want to know the stories to tell.
 Your legal team and PR team will want to look at certain launches.
 You'll start a localization pipeline for your international audience.
 The mobile apps may have their own queue.
 Enterprise go-to-market teams may want to bundle launches together.
 And the list goes on.